zalando/gin-oauth2/README.md

 	router.Use(google.Session(sessionName))

-After the base setup we register a login handler which you may want to implement yourself (Pull Request is welcome).
+After the base setup, register a login handler.
+You might want to implement it yourself (pull requests are welcome):

 	router.GET("/login", google.LoginHandler)

-After having a public accessible login resource we protect a private router group, which you can only access with a Google authorized session.
-Auth will save user information into the Gin context bucket "user".
+With a publicly accessible login resource in place, we can protect a private router group accessibly only with a Google authorized session.
+Auth will save your user information in the Gin context bucket "user."

 	// protected url group
 	private := router.Group("/auth")